Andrew Wantz: Los Angeles Angels

 On April 19, 2022, the Angels recalled Wantz from Triple-A Salt Lake and added him to the active roster.

-Wantz made his first major league starting appearance on June 27, 2022 at the last minute as an opener, but was ejected for the first time in his career after one pitch in the second inning (and twelve pitches total), which hit Mariner Jesse Winker, triggering a bench-clearing brawl which resulted in eight players and both team managers being ejected, including Wantz and Winker.
+Wantz made his first major league starting appearance on June 27, at the last minute as an opener, but was ejected for the first time in his career after one pitch in the second inning (and twelve pitches total), which hit Seattle Mariners outfielder Jesse Winker, triggering a bench-clearing brawl which resulted in six players and both team managers being ejected, including Wantz and Winker.
 Wantz threw a pitch behind the head of the second batter of the game, Julio Rodríguez, in the first inning.
 The day after, Wantz was suspended three games by Major League Baseball, with his manager Phil Nevin receiving a ten-game suspension for ordering a beanball despite both teams being warned not to.
+He ultimately pitched in 42 contests for the Angels in 2022, logging a 3.22 ERA with 52 strikeouts.

+In 2023, Wantz made 27 appearances for Los Angeles, registering a 3.89 ERA with 33 strikeouts across 39 1/3 innings of work.
+He was optioned to Triple–A Salt Lake to begin the 2024 season.
+Wantz made only one appearances for the Angels before he was placed on the injured list with right elbow inflammation on July 2.
+He was transferred to the 60–day injured list three days later.
+Wantz was removed from the 40–man roster and sent outright to Triple–A Salt Lake on October 24.
+He elected free agency following the season on November 4.

+Tampa Bay Rays

+On January 2, 2025, Wantz signed a two-year minor league contract with the Tampa Bay Rays.